marcincuber/eks/README.md

 All the templates for additional deployments/daemonsets can be found in [k8s_templates](./k8s_templates/).

 To apply templates simply run `kubectl apply -f .` from a desired folder.
 Ensure to put in correct Role arn in service accounts configuration.
 Also, check that environment variables are correct.

+You will find templates for the following Kubernetes components:

+* ALB ingress controller
+* AWS Load Balancer controller
+* AWS node termination handler
+* Calico
+* Cert Manager
+* Cluster Autoscaler
+* CoreDns
+* Dashboard
+* External-DNS
+* External Secrets
+* Kube Proxy
+* Kube2iam
+* Metrics server
+* NewRelic
+* Reloader
+* Spot Interrupt Handler
+* VPC CNI Plugin
+* Secrets CSI Driver

 ## Docs and other additional resources